bkjones/l3api/README.md

  =================

  I think it's possible to improve on this design to further decouple the cient and the API implementation.
-This was only a short foray into this way of designing an API, and I found one or two ways to further decoupling along the way, so I'm sure there are more I haven't considered or thought of yet.
+This was only a short foray into this way of designing an API, and I found one or two ways to further decouple along the way, so I'm sure there are more I haven't considered or thought of yet.